opencomputeproject/onie/docs/RoutingTutorial.md

 The goal of the tutorial is to ping between virtual hosts connected via virtual routers.

-These instructions walk you through setting up a docker environment to run virtual ONL KVM instances and Quagga in a virtual network and configure BGP/OSPF etc. routes, peering, and other fun things.
+These instructions walk you through setting up a virtual environment to run nested virtual ONL KVM instances and Quagga on a virtual network and configure BGP/OSPF etc. routes, peering, and other fun things.

 #Host Requirements
 -------------------------------------------------

-This tutorial assumes that you have access to a Linux host (physical server or VM) that is modern enough to run docker.
-This typically means a kernel newer than 3.10.x.
+This tutorial assumes that you can create a virtual machine from the 'onl-routing-tutorial.iso'.
+The tutorial ISO is a self-contained live CD of Open Network Linux (based on Debian Wheezy).
+From the ISO, you will have to create a virtual machine with the following requirements

 Requirements:
-- docker v1.0 or above
+- Single CPU is ok, but multiple is recommended.
-- About 3GB of free disk space
+- 4GB of RAM
-- About 4GB of RAM
+- ~300 MB of free diskspace

 # Tutorial Overview
 -------------------------------------------------